 Q: How many days are you closed each year?
 Do you have a spring or summer break?

 A. St. John’s was founded to support families with working parents.
 For that reason we are open between 235 and 240 days each year — which generally means closed a total of only 20-22 week days each year.
 This includes our closing for a Winter Break each year between Christmas and New Years.
 We are closed all standard Federal Holidays (Christmas, Labor Day, Memorial Day etc) and generally 5-6 staff development days each year.
-Please see our school calendar (link on the left) for this years calendar.
+Please see our school calendar for this years calendar.

 Q. What does our tuition include?